QuantEcon/python_lecture_sandpit/source/rst/likelihood_ratio_process.rst

 -  Null hypothesis :math:`H_0`: :math:`q=f`,
 -  Alternative hypothesis :math:`H_1`: :math:`q=g`.

-We use a likelihood ratio test:
+Neyman and Pearson proved that the best way to test this hospital is to use a **likelihood ratio test**:

 -  reject :math:`H_0` if :math:`L(W^t) < c`,
 -  accept :math:`H_0` otherwise.

 where the discrimination threshold :math:`c` is arbitrarily given.

+This test is *best* in the sense that it is the uniformly most powerful test.

+To understand what this means, we have to look at probabilities of two important events.

-Two probabilities help characterize a test associated with particular threshold :math:`c`.
+These two probabilities allow us to characterize a test associated with particular threshold :math:`c`.

-These are
+The two probabities are:

 1. Probability of detection (= *statistical power* = 1 minus probability
    of Type II error):